The Brodsky Quartet began in 1972, when four Middlesbrough 10-year-olds decided to play on after youth orchestra finished on Friday nights.

 The Brodsky Quartet and William Barton.
 Photo © Laura Manariti

-Barton opened the program with an improvised solo, which led directly in Henry Purcell’s Fantasia in D minor.
-The sweet, soft opening notes had a magical quality and the hall was still.
+Barton open the program with an improvised solo, which leads directly in Henry Purcell’s Fantasia in D minor.
+The sweet, soft opening notes have a magical quality and the hall is still.

-Barton then re-joined the quartet for two musical soundscapes: Peter Sculthorpe’s Jabiru Dreaming and Robert Davidson’s Minjerribah (Stradbroke Island).
-Hearing the two works together highlighted the yidaki’s tone, and rhythm and dramatic heft, and the many ways in which the string sounds could be manipulated to create musical images of the land.
+Barton then rejoins the quartet for two musical soundscapes: Peter Sculthorpe’s Jabiru Dreaming and Robert Davidson’s Minjerribah (Stradbroke Island).
+Hearing the two works together highlights the yidaki’s tone, rhythm and dramatic heft, and the many ways in which the string sounds can be manipulated to create musical images of the land.

 Comments